-The Real Costs Of The Opioid Epidemic: An Estimated $179 Billion In Just One Year
+The Real Cost Of The Opioid Epidemic: An Estimated $179 Billion In Just One Year

 There's a reckoning underway in the courts about the damage wrought by the opioid crisis and who should pay for it.